 Hidden treasure found at Likava Castle

-A hidden treasure of silver coins and two gold coins were unearthed by boars near to the Castle of Likava last year.
+A hidden treasure of silver coins and two gold coins were unearthed by boars near the Castle of Likava last year.

 Likava (Likavka) is located in the Upper lands/Horná Zem/Felvidék, now it is in Slovakia.